While bath bombs might provide a relaxing experience, everything has an environmental impact.

 Mining contributes to around 8% of greenhouse gas emissions worldwide.

-Essential oils, citric acid, and cornstarch are renewable since they come from plant-based sources like flowers, fruit, and corn kernels, respectively.
+Essential oils, citric acid, and cornstarch are renewable resources since they come from plant-based sources like flowers, fruit, and corn kernels, respectively.

 Meanwhile, Epsom salts are made when water is evaporated from magnesium sulfate-rich lakes, although it is also found in mines and limestone caves.